Andresbd/Data-Structure-and-Algorith-Analysis/README.md

 # Codes
-These are a selected group of class works and projects developed in the data structure course.
-They are all developed in Java, and I have full authority of them.
+These are a selected group of class works and projects developed in the data structure and algorithm analysis courses.
+They are all developed in school projects, and I have full authority of them.

 <h3>AVL</h3> It's a balanced binary search three that will autobalance every time the user adds or subtract nodes from it, the tree will auto balance.